iss4e/Robust_Sizing/README.md

 Note that for both SNC methods, parameter d is not used.

 The output will be in the results directory, with the suffix _sim.size, _snc_lolp.size, or _snc_eue.size, corresponding to the method used.

+Additional configuration parameters, such as the size of the search space, or the number of samples taken from the input files, can be found in the corresponding .h file of each method.